 E-Eating healthy foods can help prevent tooth decay.
 Nutritious and healthy diets are important.
 Limit your snacking.
 Choose water when drinking.
 Choose dairy products like cheese, milk and yogurt.
 Eat meat, poultry, fish and eggs for their phosphorus content, which will strengthen your teeth.
 Fruits and vegetables are necessary for clean and healthy teeth.
 Eat nuts to prevent decay as well.

 C-Care for your teeth through routine habits that combat tooth decay.
 Brush your teeth at least two times per day.
 Floss daily.
-Schedule your regular checkups and cleanings with Dr. Derek Williams to maintain proper dental health.
+Schedule your regular checkups and cleanings with Dr. Jacob Allen to maintain proper dental health.

 A-Avoid foods and drinks that are filled with sugar.
 Acidic foods can erode your enamel and make your teeth more vulnerable to tooth decay over time.
 Avoid foods that are sticky because they can stay on your teeth longer than other types of foods.